calaldees/teachingWorkshops/teacherEducation/howStudentsLearn.md

 * This session: Masters level free-form theory deep dive brawl.
 * You explore a range of theories.
 Keep discussing "what is this, what does this mean for my teaching"
-* Stockpile a range of reference amo for SP1
+* Stockpile a range of reference amo for academic writing

-Have the [Computing National Curriculum](https://www.gov.uk/government/publications/national-curriculum-in-england-computing-programmes-of-study/national-curriculum-in-england-computing-programmes-of-study#key-stage-3) to hand
+Have the [Computing National Curriculum](https://www.gov.uk/government/publications/national-curriculum-in-england-computing-programmes-of-study/national-curriculum-in-england-computing-programmes-of-study#key-stage-3) to hand and in the back of your mind

 Old Theories